Risk: One Option Trader's Opinion

 Most investors feel secure when owning stock and many believe that options trading is for people who love great risk.
 This is simply not the case.
 Options are easily used to reduce risk.
 Here is one simple case in point:

 - Selling naked put options feels like an egregious thing to do -- to the person who does not understand how options work.

 - People believe that buying stock is prudent but that selling put options is not.

 - Yet, owning 100 shares of stock involves the chance of losing more money than the seller of one naked put option.

-Don't misunderstand.
-I am not suggesting that everyone sell puts.
-I do want to be sure that readers get it: Buying stock is just as risky as some of the higher-risk option strategies.
-However, option traders can easily hedge risk.
+Buying stock is just as risky as some of the higher-risk option strategies.
+Option traders can easily hedge risk.
 For example, instead of selling naked puts, the trader can buy one put for each put sold.
 That may limit profits, but it cuts the maximum possible loss for the trade to a relatively small number (compared with selling naked puts).

 That combination is referred to as a put spread.
 In this example, you sell the XYZ Nov 80/90 put spread, with the options expiring after the market closes on Nov 18, 2016.
 The worst case scenario results in loss of $1,000 for the spread (reduced by the premium collected when initiating the position).
 This is a limited-risk trade.

 The seller of the naked XYZ Nov 18 '16 90 put can lose up to $4,500 (less the premium collected) if the stock declines all the way to $45.00

 The stockholder can lose $4,810 if the stock falls to $45.00.
 Obviously, the loss can be even greater when the stock price continues to decline.
 But the put spread seller can never lose more money -- no matter how low the stock price may be.